 2) Drafts of letters to or from Wallace, even when the text of the final ‘posted’ version of the letter is known.

 3) Published letters to or from Wallace, largely excluding letters which were specifically written by Wallace for publication (e.g. ‘letters to the editor’ (LTTE)).
 Note that all known examples of these plus transcripts, are available on the Wallace Page website and Wallace Online.
 Only the earliest published version of a letter will usually be catalogued, unless later versions are significantly different, in which case they too will be included.
 Published excerpts of letters will only be catalogued in instances where a more complete version of the letter is not known.
 Transcripts of published images of manuscript letters will usually only be included if the database does not already contain images or transcripts of the originals.

 4) All other manuscript documents and other items which are not letters e.g. Wallace's notebooks, but not marginalia in printed works.

 The Wallace Correspondence Project will take place in two phases, largely due to funding considerations.

 Phase 1, which will run from October 2010 to May 2015, aims to achieve the following:

-d) Attempt to trace copyright holders and obtain permission to publish their ancestor's letters
+3) Attempt to trace copyright holders and obtain permission to publish their ancestor's letters

-f) To produce a number of 'popular' and scholarly publications, in particular a Calendar of Correspondence.
+6) Produce a number of 'popular' and scholarly publications, in particular a Calendar of Correspondence.